efratil/ex3-react-java-ex3_nadav_atias_efrat_ilouz/README.md

 ## Explanations
 We created the game "Bulls & cows".
 We stuck to the instructions and the lecture example the lecturer showed.
 We used react to develop the client side, there is a button that allows running a new game, there is a button that displays the rules of the game.
 When the user wins they enter their name and then see where they are on the leaderboard.
-The leaderboard is managed by the server.
+The leaderboard is managed by the server. the url for the server is - http://localhost:8080/java_react_war/api/highscores
+* We used critical section notation to deal with race conditions
+* We used the Fisher-Yates shuffle algorithm to generate a number that the user has to guess
+* We divided the components in a generic way that can be taken to other projects
+* On the server side the response is generic and thus he knew how to receive every request, instead of there being duplication of code.

 ## How to use this template
 This is the template for a project where front-end and back-end are separated.
-The front-end is a React application, the back-end is a Java Web application including a Servlet for REST API endpoints. the url for the server side is - http://localhost:8080/java_react_war/api/highscores
+The front-end is a React application, the back-end is a Java Web application including a Servlet for REST API endpoints.

 ### Create a run configuration for the Server
 * In IntelliJ, go to Run->Edit Configurations